citp/privacy-policy-historical/a/ab/abe/abesofmaine.com.md

 ** Children**

 We do not direct the Site to, nor do we knowingly collect any personal information from, children under the age of thirteen.

+**Product Review Privacy Information**

+If you decide to review a product that we carry, Please keep in mind that your review will be shared with other users on our site as well as on _[Buzzillions.com](http://www.buzzillions.com/4294967010_nz_digital_cameras_reviews)_, a network site that shares reviews with the shopping community.

+By posting a review, you agree that your first name and review will be posted on both abesofmaine.com and Buzzillions.com.
+For more information, see Buzzillion's [ Privacy Page](http://www.powerreviews.com/legal/privacy_policy_en_US.html)

 ** Third Party Websites**